ibpdas/ValueLine/README.md

 # 9. Why I created ValueLine

-I built ValueLine after years of working with federated teams where the same pattern kept appearing:

-- people were doing serious, thoughtful foundational work
-- leaders were under pressure to show outcomes quickly
-- the story between the two was messy, late or missing
+I created ValueLine after seeing the same pattern across federated teams: strong foundational work, high ambition, but an unclear connection between effort and outcomes.
+The value story was often late, uneven or difficult to explain.

-I found myself repeatedly sketching the same logic on whiteboards — foundations, maturity, outcomes — and using it to explain why progress felt slow in some places and fast in others.
+ValueLine distils the simple logic I kept drawing on whiteboards — foundations, maturity, outcomes — into a clearer way to understand progress and focus attention where it matters most.

-ValueLine started as a way to make those conversations clearer and fairer.
+If it helps even one leader see their system more clearly, or one team feel more confident in the value of their work, it will have done its job.
+I share it openly so others can refine it and shape it for the wider community.

+**Bandhu P. Das**

 <p align="center">
   <a href="https://www.brighttalk.com/webcast/12405/602410" target="_blank">
     <img src="https://img.shields.io/badge/Talk-Explaining%20Data%20Value-blue?style=flat-square" alt="Talk: Explaining Data Value" />
   </a>
 </p>

-**Bandhu P. Das**